Choosing a Birth Partner as a Solo Mum

 the different birth support options available to solo mums

-how to decide whether you want someone with you — or not
+how to decide whether you want someone present — or not

 how to recognise when someone means well but isn’t the right fit